Claude Taittinger: Life and career

 Following his studies at the Faculty of Law of Sciences Po, Taittinger entered the family wine business in 1949.
 He spent the remainder of his career there, with the exception of military served in French Indochina and French Algeria.
 In 1958, he married Catherine de Suarez d'Aulan, daughter of Jean de Suarez d'Aulan, with whom he had three daughters: Brigitte, Virginie, and Christine.

 Taittinger became managing director of the family business after the accidental death of his brother, François, in 1960.
 He was also Chairman of the Société du Louvre and served on the advisory board of the Bank of France.
 To honor his father, who died in 1965, he founded the Prix culinaire international Pierre-Taittinger in 1967.
 In 1983, he created the Taittinger Collection, a collection of artwork used on champagne bottles.
-Artists who contributed to the collection included Victor Vasarely, Arman, André Masson, Maria Helena Vieira da Silva, Roy Lichtenstein, Hans Hartung, Toshimitsu Imai, Corneille, Roberto Matta, and Zao Wou-Ki.
+Artists who contributed to the collection included Victor Vasarely, Arman, André Masson, Maria Helena Vieira da Silva, Roy Lichtenstein, Hans Hartung, Toshimitsu Imaï, Corneille, Roberto Matta, and Zao Wou-Ki.

 In 1987, Taittinger created the Domaine Carneros, in association with the Kobrand Corporation, to distribute Taittinger wine in the United States.
 He retired in 2006 following the company's purchase by Crédit Agricole.
 In 2008, his daughter, Virginie, left the family business and founded Champagne Virginie T. with her son, Ferdinand Pougatch.
 Taittinger was an Officer of the Legion of Honour and was decorated with the Ordre du Mérite militaire.

 Taittinger died in Paris on 3 January 2022, at the age of 94.